Badly approximable points on manifolds: Proof of

 Note that if the same $\alpha$ turned up in the above construction for infinitely many $Q$, then $\xi$ would be equal to this $\alpha$.
-However, this is impossible, since for algebraic numbers $\xi$ of degree $\le n$ the quantity $c_1(\xi,n)$ defined within \eqref{vbvb1} is zero.
-Indeed, by our assumption, $\xi\in\cB_n$ and thus satisfies $c_1(\xi,n)>0$.
-Therefore, there must be infinitely many different real algebraic numbers $\alpha$ of degree $\le n$ satisfying \eqref{vbvbvb}.
-This means that $\xi\in\cW_n^*$ and completes the proof.
+However, this is impossible, since, as we noted just after \eqref{vbvb1}, $\xi$ cannot be algebraic of degree $\le n$.
+Therefore, there must be infinitely many different real algebraic numbers $\alpha$ of degree $\le n$ satisfying \eqref{vbvbvb2}.
+This means that $\xi\in\cW_n^*$.
+The proof is thus complete.